afiocca99/GotaHUB/README.md

 A 3d printed attachment for 8L water bottles to use as watering cans.

 ### GotaBrochure
-An A4 brochure designed to spread awareness about drought and the project aims to tourists.
+An A4 brochure designed to spread awareness about drought and explain the project aims to tourists.